magurh/coulomb-branch-surgery/fun_domains/README.md

 Matrices are: $ T=  \begin{bmatrix} 1 & 1 \\\ 0 & 1 \end{bmatrix}$, $  T'=\begin{bmatrix} 1 & -1 \\\ 0 & 1 \end{bmatrix}$,
 $S=\begin{bmatrix} 0 & -1 \\\ 1 & 0 \end{bmatrix}$, $R = \begin{bmatrix} 0 & -1 \\\ 1 & 1 \end{bmatrix}$.

-\textbf{move/copy:}  If move is selected, when the matrix is applied (eg, T, R, etc) the triangle is moved by this matrix.
+<b>move/copy:</b>  If move is selected, when the matrix is applied (eg, T, R, etc) the triangle is moved by this matrix.
             If copy is selected, a copy is made, which is a translate by the applied matrix.

-\textbf{Move to:}    this moves the origin so that the triangle just drawn is in the middle of the screen.
+<b>Move to:</b>    this moves the origin so that the triangle just drawn is in the middle of the screen.

-\textbf{Scale to:}   If you click on this, in addition to moving, it also scales, so the triangle just drawn is in the middle of the screen,
+<b>Scale to:</b>   If you click on this, in addition to moving, it also scales, so the triangle just drawn is in the middle of the screen,
             AND at a reasonable size so you can see it.